xinchen-jzx/LLM-KnowledgeBoundary/README.md

+# LLM KnowledgeBoundary

-# Perception of Knowledge Boundaries for LLMs via Semi-open-ended Question Answering
+> NeurIPS24 - Perception of Knowledge Boundaries for LLMs via Semi-open-ended Question Answering

 This repository contains code for generating semi-open-ended questions and answers using GPT-4.
 Additionally, we provide the questions and answers obtained from our experiments, along with their corresponding labels.